Here’s how you should include skills on a resume like a pro!

 “Your skills section should be front and center, easy for both the hiring manager and the ATS program to scan quickly,” says Jennifer.

 To find the exact words they’re looking for, refer to the job description.
-The better the skills on your resume match the keywords, the better your chances are to pass the ATS scan and reach the hiring manager’s hands.
+The better the skills on your resume match the keywords, the better your chances are of passing the ATS scan and reaching the hiring manager’s hands.

 The format matters when including skills on your resume

 You can set the information apart visually by adding a line or even a border, but avoid using a text box or table.
-Not all systems are capable of reading these features yet, and your skills section is too important to risk losing.
+Not all systems are capable of reading these features yet, and your skills section is too important to risk being overlooked.

-Your skills section should be very clean and easy to read.
-You don’t want it to look cluttered, so being selective is key.
-Use bullet points to keep your skills lined up, or try one of the other formats below.
+Your skills section should be easy to read.
+You don’t want it to look cluttered, so be selective.
+Use bullet points to keep your skills lined up, or the vertical bar such as:

 How do I stand out as a job applicant?

-Saying you are a ‘60 word per minute typist’ has far more impact than a ‘fast typist.’
+Saying you are a “60 word per minute typist” has far more impact than being a “fast typist.”

-“Measurables are incredibly valuable to your resume; anything with numbers, percentages, or dollar signs immediately draws the reader’s eye and gives tangible examples of how you made a difference,” says Jennifer.
+“Measurables are incredibly valuable to your resume,” says Jennifer.
+“Anything with numbers, percentages, or dollar signs immediately draws the reader’s eye and gives tangible examples of how you made a difference.”

 The hiring manager should know exactly who you are as a professional and what your goals are.
-Having too much information can confuse the hiring manager about your goals and can frankly cause them to lose interest in reading your resume.
+Having too much information can create confusion and cause them to lose interest.

-Before you apply for any job online, spend a few minutes to tailor your resume.
-Most people don’t do this.
-When done correctly, however, it can be incredibly effective!
+Before you apply for any job, spend a few minutes tailoring your resume.
+When done correctly, it can be incredibly effective!

 There are two reasons for this:

-Word of caution: if you don’t have a required hard skill or technical requirement, it’s probably best to not waste your time applying.
-These are generally the skills a successful candidate will have to perform the job well.
-If you see particular hard skills show up in multiple job descriptions you would like to apply to, try to learn the skill!
+Word of caution: if you don’t have a required hard skill or technical requirement, it’s probably best not to waste your time applying.
+These are generally the skills a successful candidate will need to perform the job well.
+If you see the same hard skills showing up in multiple job descriptions you want to apply for, try learning the skill.
 Look for online certifications to learn the basics.

 FAQs about skills on resumes